ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 true.
 No nation can become fully enlightened,

 celebrated in physics for the invention of the! when mothers are not in a good degree quali-
-thermometer, held it as a principle that a healthy | fied to discharge the duties of the hom
+thermometer, held it as a principle that a healthy | fied to discharge the duties of the home
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_friends-intelligencer_1859-09-24_16_28%2Fsim_friends-intelligencer_1859-09-24_16_28_jp2.zip%2Fsim_friends-intelligencer_1859-09-24_16_28_jp2%2Fsim_friends-intelligencer_1859-09-24_16_28_0013.jp2/pct:16.757812,12.966418,75.273438,27.332090/600,/0/default.jpg"/>
 </td>